-Since this holds for all events, it follows that $\left\Vert P-Q\right\Vert _{TV}\leq1-\left(1-\epsilon\right)M^{d}\eta^{2dM}$ and thus $P$ and $Q$ are not singular. \end{proof} \begin{lem} Assume $P$ is uniformly elliptic and i.i.d.
-If there exists a probability measure $Q$ on the space of environments which is invariant with respect to the point of view of the particle and is not singular with respect to $P$, then there exists a probability measure $\tilde{Q}$ which is invariant with respect to the point of view of the particle and is also equivalent to $P$. \end{lem} \begin{proof} Denote by $Q=Q_{c}+Q_{s}$ the Lebesgue decomposition of $Q$ to an absolutely continuous part $Q_{c}$ (w.r.t $P$) and a singular part $Q_{s}$ (w.r.t $P$).
-Let $f=\frac{dQ_{c}}{dP}$ and define $A=\left\{ \omega\in\Omega\,:\, f\left(\omega\right)>0\right\} $.
-From the invariance with respect to the point of view of the particle and the uniform ellipticity we have
+\begin{lem} Assume $P$ is uniformly elliptic and i.i.d.
+If there exists a probability measure $Q$ on the space of environments which is invariant with respect to the point of view of the particle and is not singular with respect to $P$, then there exists a probability measure $\tilde{Q}$ which is invariant with respect to the point of view of the particle and is also equivalent to $P$. \end{lem}